Long Term Planning

 - problem solving;

 Our children are generally taught in their mixed ability class groupings, with some classes having mixed year groups.
-However, work is appropriately differentiated and adapted in order to extend all ability levels.
+However, work is appropriately designed to provide challenge for all ability levels.